-Booringa Shire, an area of 27,793 sq km, is generally 500 km north-west of Brisbane.
+Booringa Shire, an area of 27,793 sq km, was generally 500 km north-west of Brisbane.
 Its northern boundary lies along the approaches to the Carnarvon National Park from where the Maranoa River rises.
 The river flows southwards through the shire, passing by the administrative centre, Mitchell.
+In 2008 Booringa Shire was amalgamated into the Maranoa Regional Council.

 The Booringa district was explored by the New South Wales Surveyor General, Thomas Mitchell, in 1846, and several pastoral runs were taken up during the next ten years.
 Among them were Mitchell Downs (1854) and Amby (1856).
 The town of Mitchell, where the Mitchell Downs homestead had been built, was established by the end of the 1860s.